jredd97/Automated-ELK-Stack-Deployment/README.md

 *Access to this machine is only allowed from the following IP addresses:*
 - _24.224.22.181_

-Machines within the network can only be accessed by *JumpBox.*
+Machines within the network can only be accessed by JumpBox.

-- *Which machine did you allow to access your ELK VM?*
+*Which machine did you allow to access your ELK VM?*

 - _My IP Address & JumpBox_

--* What was its IP address?*
+*What was its IP address?*

--_24.224.22.181 & 10.0.0.4_
+- _24.224.22.181 & 10.0.0.4_